City-of-Memphis-Wastewater/pyhabitat/README.md

 Stop writing verbose `sys.platform` and environment variable checks.
 Instead, use **`pyhabitat`** to implement architectural logic in your code.

+This library is especially useful for leveraging Python in mobile environments, namely `Termux` on Andoird and `iSH` on iOS, which have particular limitations and require special consideration.
+For example, localhost plotting is a common work-around when `matplotlib` is not available, and web-based interfaces are useful when `tkinter` is not available.

+Another key goals is to facilitate the orchestration of wider system installation for `pipx` CLI tools for additonal touch points, like addition to context menus and widgets.

 ## 🚀 Features

-  * **Definitive Environment Checks:** Accurate detection for Windows, macOS (Apple), Linux, FreeBSD, Android (general), Termux, and iSH (iOS Alpine).
+  * **Definitive Environment Checks:** Rigorous checks catered to Termux and iSH (iOS Alpine).
+Accurate, typical modern detection for Windows, macOS (Apple), Linux, FreeBSD, Android.
   * **GUI Availability:** Rigorous, cached checks to determine if the environment supports a graphical popup window (Tkinter/Matplotlib TkAgg) or just headless image export (Matplotlib Agg).
-  * **Build/Packaging Detection:** Reliable detection of standalone executables built by tools like PyInstaller, and, crucially, correct identification and exclusion of pipx-managed virtual environments.
+  * **Build/Packaging Detection:** Reliable detection of standalone executables built by tools like PyInstaller, and, crucially, correct identification and exclusion of pipx-managed virtual environments, which also user binaries that could conflate the check.
   * **Executable Type Inspection:** Uses file magic numbers (ELF and MZ) to confirm if the running script is a monolithic, frozen binary (non-pipx).

 ## 📦 Installation